 As with any medicine, risks exist when applying cervical epidural steroid injections.
 While doctors and clinical specialists can offer some guidance, it is ultimately up to the patient to decide if these risks outweigh the benefits when choosing to apply steroids to their issue.

 Fortunately, steroids have been used as a treatment for nerve pain for several decades, so there is plenty of clinical data to look towards when weighing the risks.
 Some of the more rare but severe side-effects of cervical epidural steroidal injections include:

 - Weakened bone and muscle structures

 Less severe, but more likely reactions include:

 - High blood sugar

 Infection due to steroidal injection is fairly uncommon, though not completely absent.
-In an article posted by the Center for Disease Control in 2012, the organization discovered an outbreak of a deadly strain of meningitis that traced back to three lots of steroid solutions made in Massachusetts.
+In an article posted by the Center for Disease Control in 2012, the organization discovered an outbreak of a deadly strain of meningitis that traced back to three lots of contaminated steroid solutions made in Massachusetts.

 A month after the article was posted, the FDA had identified 137 cases of the outbreak with 12 confirmed deaths in 10 states due to the bad batch of steroids.

 Furthermore, a study by Deutsches Ärzteblatt International, the official journal of the German Medical Association and the National Association of Statutory Health Insurance Physicians, found that “repeated injections with too little time between them raise the risk of infection.”
 In the study, DA International found that of 1528 cases examined, 223 (15%) were found to have suffered an infection tracing back to their use of steroidal injection.